UK-Digital-Heart-Project/Statistical-Shape-Model/README.md

 # Statistical-Shape-Model

 This repository describes a statistical shape model for the ventricles of the heart.
-The shape model is constructed by registering 1093 hearts to the template space using rigid registration (so that the position and orientation differences are removed) and applying principal component analysis (PCA) to the surface meshes of 1093 hearts.
+The shape model is constructed by registering 1093 hearts to the template space using rigid registration (so that the position and orientation differences are removed) and applying principal component analysis (PCA) to the surface meshes of all these hearts.

 ## Data